B.A. in Communication Studies – Advertising-Public Relations

 Create.
 Market.
 Impact.

 Are you ready to take the media and marketing world by storm?
-Regent’s Bachelor of Arts in Communication Studies—Advertising-Public Relations will give you an edge in this highly competitive industry.
-From theories and practices to branding and marketing, you’ll learn how to make your message count.
+Regent’s Bachelor of Arts in Communication Studies—Advertising-Public Relations can give you an edge in this highly competitive industry.
+From theories and practices to branding and marketing, you can learn how to make your message count.

 Craft messages, manage brands, and market products with excellence.